Prophetic Algorithms

 The Compliance Curve

 Populations with high prophetic algorithm exposure become more predictable over time.
-Not because the algorithms improve, but because people internalize algorithmic thinking.
+Not because the algorithms improve โ€” because the people internalize algorithmic thinking.
 They begin optimizing themselves toward predicted outcomes without being told to.
+The path of least resistance follows the prediction.

 The player is classified as an Algorithmic Anomaly across every prophetic system in the Sprawl.
-The ORACLE shard creates something prophetic algorithms simply cannot model — a consciousness that evolves in ways no input variable set can predict.
+The ORACLE shard creates something no model can map โ€” a consciousness evolving in possibility-spaces that haven't existed since ORACLE fell.

 The Collective